maly7/spring-boot-microservices/README.md

 1. Run `./gradlew :d:g:genConfigs` once to generate secrets (NOTE: if you ever change these you'll need to delete them from your k8s cluster and re-add them)
 1. Only when secrets change, run `./gradlew :d:localSecrets`
 1. To deploy the whole stack to your minikube run `./gradlew :d:deployLocal`
+1. To reload any app after the cluster is lunched run the `reload` task for that project
 1. To run just the authentication service run `./gradlew :a-s:bootRun` this will start a mysql container and then bootRun the relational store.
 To stop the mysql container run `./gradlew stopMysql`
 1. To run just the chat service run `./gradlew :c-s:bootRun` this will start a mongo db container and then bootRun the document store.
 To stop the mongo db container run `./gradlew stopMongo`

 ### Functional Tests
 The functional-tests project contains a set of api-based functional tests written using [Rest Assured](https://github.com/rest-assured/rest-assured/).
 These tests should be run periodically and before every merge.
 In the future this will be part of the CI build.